chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Trigger the deployment command again from the bastion node
 {{< note >}}
-  latest.aib will replace with your airgap bundle name which was install in the cluster.
+  In below deploy command, latest.aib will replace with your airgap bundle name which was install in the cluster.
 {{< /note >}}

   ```
     chef-automate deploy config.toml --airgap-bundle latest.aib
   ```

 - Above process can be done for `chef-server` and `automate`.